 Crater of Diamonds

-The Crater of Diamonds is a unique attraction— it is the only diamond site in the United States where visitors can dig for treasures and keep anything they discover.
-The site covers 37.5 acres, which was once the face of a volcano that brought diamonds to the surface of the earth over 100 million years ago.
-In 1906 a local farmer discovered a diamond on the site and thousands rushed to Murfreesboro to try their luck.
-Today many of the old buildings such as the Guard House and Shaft Building still stand and can be explored by visitors.
-In 1990 the Strawn-Wagner Diamond was discovered on the site by Shirley Strawn.
-It is now considered to be the only perfect diamond in the world.
+The Crater of Diamonds is a unique attraction – it is the only diamond site in the United States where visitors can dig for treasures and keep anything they discover.
+The site, which covers 37.5 acres (15ha), was once the face of a volcano that brought diamonds to the surface of the earth over 100 million years ago.
+In 1906, a local farmer discovered a diamond on the site, and thousands rushed to Murfreesboro to try their luck.
+Today, many of the old buildings, such as the Guard House and Shaft Building, still stand and can be explored by visitors.
+In 1990, Shirley Strawn discovered the Strawn-Wagner Diamond on the site; it is now considered to be the only perfect diamond in the world.

 Arkansas Arts Center

 Located in the historic McArthur Park area of Little Rock, the Arkansas Arts Center is one of the most important galleries and exhibition spaces in the state.
 Founded in 1960, the Arts Center built upon the collection at the Museum of Fine Arts in Little Rock.
 Winthrop Rockefeller was one of the driving forces behind the foundation of the center as a theater, gallery and arts school.
 The permanent collection focuses on 20th-century works but also includes Old Master paintings and prints from the 15th and 16th centuries.
 A recent gift to the gallery includes 290 drawings and watercolours by the great American modernist John Marin.